-In 2011, IDA and the Illuminating Engineering Society of North America (IES) developed a Model Lighting Ordinance to address the need for strong, consistent outdoor lighting regulation in North America.
+In 2011, DarkSky International and the Illuminating Engineering Society (IES) published a Model Lighting Ordinance to address the need for strong, consistent outdoor lighting regulation in North America.

-The MLO outdoor lighting template is designed to help municipalities develop outdoor lighting standards that reduce glare, light trespass, and skyglow.
+The MLO is a template designed to help municipalities develop outdoor lighting standards that reduce glare, light trespass, and sky glow.
 The MLO offers several innovations to outdoor lighting regulation, including:

-- The use of five lighting zones to classify land use with appropriate lighting levels for each.
-Zones range from LZ0, designed for pristine natural environments and limited outdoor lighting, to LZ4, for limited application in areas of extensive development in the largest cities
+- The use of five lighting zones to classify land use, with appropriate lighting levels for each.
+Zones range from LZ0, designed for pristine natural environments and limited or no outdoor lighting, to LZ4, for limited application in areas of extensive development in the largest cities

 - Limits on the amount of light used for each property

-- Use of the IES’s TM-15-11 “BUG” (Backlight, Uplight, and Glare) classification of outdoor lighting fixtures to ensure that only well-shielded fixtures are used.
-No uplight for area and street lighting is allowed in any zone
+- Use of ANSI/IES TM-15-20’s “BUG” (Backlight, Uplight, and Glare) classifications for outdoor lighting fixtures to ensure that only well-shielded fixtures are used; no uplight for area and street lighting is allowed in any zone

-In 2021, a joint IDA-IES working group evaluated the MLO.
-The working group concluded that while it had not been widely adopted in its entirety, it had influenced municipalities to adopt lighting policies and building codes such as California Title 24 and ASHRAE 90.1.
-Rather than develop a successor model ordinance, the working group recommended developing adaptable resources to assist communities in developing and adopting locally-appropriate codes.
+In 2021, a joint DarkSky-IES working group re-evaluated the MLO.
+The working group concluded that while it has not been widely adopted in its entirety, it has influenced municipalities to adopt lighting policies and building codes such as California Title 24 and ANSI/ASHRAE/IES 90.1.
+Rather than develop a successor model ordinance, the working group recommended developing adaptable resources to assist communities in developing and adopting locally appropriate codes.
 These will reflect current policies and practices, such as the Five Lighting Principles and Values-Centered Approach.

-The model lighting ordinance and associated guide can be reviewed here.
+The Model Lighting Ordinance and User’s Guide can be reviewed here.